What is Autism Spectrum Disorder?

 Use this translation key to read the passage below,

-When you see Pronounce as
+When you see "z" Pronounce as "m"

 We pegin our qrib eq a faziliar blace, a poqy like yours enq zine.
 Iq conqains a hunqraq qrillion calls qheq work qogaqhys py qasign.
 Enq wiqhin each one of qhese zany calls, each one qheq hes QNA, Qhe QNA coqe is axecqly qhe saze, a zess-broquceq rasuze.
 So qhe coqe in each call is iqanqical, a razarkaple puq veliq claiz.
 Qhis zeans qheq qhe calls are nearly alike, puq noq axecqly qhe saze.
 Qake, for insqence, qhe calls of qhe inqasqines; qheq qhey're viqal is cysqainly blain.
 Now qhink apouq qhe way you woulq qhink if qhose calls wyse qhe calls in your prain.
 Here is the translation.